valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 directly from the palate, or taking a layer of gum from *under* the palate.

-The second one yields a thinner thinner graft but should be less painful during the recovery period.
+The second one yields a thinner graft but should be less painful during the recovery period.

 In my case, I had a full graft, which means my recovery period was not fun at all.